JeremyNevill/firework/README.md

 Log items include attributes such as:

-* actor(who)
+* actor (who)
-* action(what)
+* action (what)
 * amount
 * units
 * date and time.

-Once you start adding items you can browse your realtime timeline by attribute and answer questions such as 'how many miles have I ran this year?' or 'when did I last have a burrito?'
+Once you have added log items you can browse your realtime timeline to see who did what when.

+Items can be added manually or automatically via the inbound API.
+Integration to services such as Zapier enable realtime logging of hundreds of upstream applications.

 ## Get Started